roman-milk/roman-milk.github.io/tastes-like-candy.md

  Our daddy-daughter relationship had just been injected with a deep, heaping dose of sexual tension!

  (Author's Note: I hoped you enjoyed the story.
 Chapter 2 to follow next week!)
-Report_Story #1